 Red lights and stop signs are designed to keep traffic flowing in an orderly manner and reduce the risks of collisions on Utah roads.
 Failing to obey these signals can lead to serious crashes, life-changing injuries, and heavy financial burdens.

-It is crucial to follow red light and stop sign laws in Utah to avoid accidents.
+It is crucial to follow red lights and stop sign laws in Utah to avoid accidents.
 Yet even the safest drivers can find themselves injured because of another motorist’s unlawful actions.

 If you face medical bills, lost wages, or ongoing rehabilitation expenses after a crash caused by someone who ignored a red light or stop sign, our Salt Lake City injury lawyers at Craig Swapp & Associates can provide guidance on holding the at-fault party accountable.